SimplifyMyCloud/smc-website/content/page/service-layer.md

 ---

-## Service Layer Empathy:
+## Service Layer enabling DevOps:
-  - dev empathy by providing already wired in services to then consume
+  - compassion for developers by providing already wired in services to then deploy applications into
-  - ops empathy by allowing the proper wiring to be completed before releasing the service to the business
+  - compassion for operations by allowing the proper wiring to be completed before releasing the service to the business
-  - business empathy by knowing that services being used have been agreed upon and correctly configured by both operations and development to be redundant and cost optimized
+  - compassion for the business by knowing that services being used have been agreed upon and correctly configured by both operations and development to be redundant and cost optimized

 ---